rgbeard-art/Maya-python-scripts/README.md

 # Maya-python-scripts
 Hi!

-I am a game art student that wants to learn more about scripting and shader programming.
+I want to find a nice balance between art and code.

 In this repo there will be some:
 -Different types of helpfull workflow scripts.